russmckendrick/records/content/albums/celebrate-the-music-of-peter-green-and-the-early-years-of-fleetwood-mac-18527902/index.md

 ---
 title: "Mick Fleetwood & Friends - Celebrate The Music Of Peter Green And The Early Years Of Fleetwood Mac"
-album_artist: "Mick Fleetwood & Friends"
+artist: "Mick Fleetwood & Friends"
-album_title: "Celebrate The Music Of Peter Green And The Early Years Of Fleetwood Mac"
+album_name: "Celebrate The Music Of Peter Green And The Early Years Of Fleetwood Mac"
 date: 2021-05-03
 release_id: "18527902"
 slug: "celebrate-the-music-of-peter-green-and-the-early-years-of-fleetwood-mac-18527902"
+hideSummary: true
 cover:
     image: "celebrate-the-music-of-peter-green-and-the-early-years-of-fleetwood-mac-18527902.jpg"
+    alt: "Celebrate The Music Of Peter Green And The Early Years Of Fleetwood Mac by Mick Fleetwood & Friends"
+    caption: "Celebrate The Music Of Peter Green And The Early Years Of Fleetwood Mac by Mick Fleetwood & Friends"
-tags: ["Rock", "Pop"]
+genres: ["Rock", "Pop"]
-hideSummary: true
+styles: ["Classic Rock", "Blues Rock"]
 ---

 ## Tracklisting